conda-forge/conda-forge.github.io/src/maintainer/maintainer_faq.rst

   a few categories.
 Upstream projects that violate our community norms or pose significant security risks through their policies may be changed so that they can be distributed on ``conda-forge``.
 In many cases though, these projects are not distributed at all.
 We do employ extensive changes to project build scripts in order to properly build and install projects into conda environments.
-  Finally, in some cases we add, enable, or disable features in specific projects to ensure they are braodly compatible with the
+  Finally, in some cases we add, enable, or disable features in specific projects to ensure they are broadly compatible with the
   ``conda-forge`` package set.
 The set of patches/changes we apply is always located in the feedstock that built the package.
 We also maintain a list of important packages with changes in our documentation.